Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Introduction and main result

 \end{theorem}

-Our second theorem records a height analogue of Theorem~\ref{thm:monotonicity} under slightly stronger assumtions. \begin{theorem}[Height monotonicity under GRD in the sublinear regime] Let $f,g:\N_0\to(0,\infty)$ be nondecreasing with $f\succeq_{\mathrm{GR}} g$, and write $f_s:=g\,(f/g)^s$ for the GRD interpolation, $s\in[0,1]$.
-Assume that along $(f_s)_{s\in[0,1]}$ the functions satisfy Assumption~\ref{ass:reg-attach}(A1)--(A4) and (A6)--(A7).
-Assume moreover that the interpolation satisfies Assumption~\ref{ass:reg-interp}(B1)--(B3).
-Then the height constant
+The height result is analogous, with the height-score endpoint order replacing Assumption~D. \begin{theorem}[Asymptotic GRD monotonicity under height-score endpoint order] Let $f,g:\N_0\to(0,\infty)$ be nondecreasing with $f\succeq_{\mathrm{GR}} g$, and write $f_s:=g\,(f/g)^s$ for the GRD interpolation, $s\in[0,1]$.
+Assume that along $(f_s)_{s\in[0,1]}$ the functions satisfy Assumptions~I (I.1)--(I.4) and (I.6).
+Assume moreover that the interpolation satisfies Assumptions~II (II.1)--(II.3), and that the pair $(g,f)$ satisfies Assumption~H. Then the limits $\mathsf{c}^{\ast}_f,\mathsf{c}^{\ast}_g$ exist and